RetroReversing/retroReversing/categories/hardware/devkits.md

 ## Microsoft Xbox 360
-We still need t create a page collecting all of the Xbox360 development kit hardware
+We still need to create a page collecting all of the Xbox360 development kit hardware

 ---
 # All Posts tagged with Development Kit